sigalrmp/Portfolio/README.md

   - Solving and generating combinatorial puzzles like Sudoku and Hashi, in Python, found [here](https://github.com/sigalrmp/puzzles-2022)
 - **Honors Precalculus**, offered by the Bronx High School of Science, covering topics including trigenometry, polar equations, vectors and matrices.

-### Other
+## Other experience

+- - **Scheme**, I coded regularly at home in Scheme from the age of 9 until 8th grade
 - **Counting and Probability**, taken the summer between 7th and 8th grade, an online couse offered by Art of Problem Solving, more information [here](https://artofproblemsolving.com/school/course/intro-counting)

-## Other experience
+- **Robotics**, I'm part of the progrramming department of my school's robotics team